 Prerequisites: CRJ 101 and senior level status.
 The current state of race relations in society and the criminal justice system; the historical experiences of different racial and ethnic groups in the United States and their relation to law and the criminal justice system as victims, offenders, and officials in criminal justice institutions.
 Offered every semester.

 AAS 468 READINGS IN AFRICAN AMERICAN HISTORY

-Prerequisite: Upper-division status.
-Major historical writings on selected periods and topics in African American history.
-Readings, discussions, and writing book reviews and bibliographic essays.
-Offered alternate years.
+The major historical writings on selected periods and topics in African American history.
+Readings, discussions, and writing book reviews and biographical essays.
+Offered occasionally.

 Equivalent Course: HIS 468

 AAS 469 BLACK PROTEST AND LEADERSHIP IN THE U.S. IN THE TWENTIETH CENTURY